erkandem/mlAppKit/docs/source/index.rst

-.. mlAppBinder documentation master file, created by sphinx-quickstart on Wed Aug 29 01:18:17 2018.
+.. mlAppKit documentation master file, created by sphinx-quickstart on Wed Aug 29 01:18:17 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to mlAppBinder’s documentation!
+Welcome to mlAppKit's documentation!
 =======================================

 .. toctree::